US stocks wobble, hover around record highs set last week

-Stocks wobbled in morning trading on Wall Street Monday and hovered around record highs set last week.
+Stocks wobbled in afternoon trading on Wall Street Monday and hovered around record highs set last week.

 Technology stocks fell and tempered gains elsewhere in the market.